FAQ

 Is Ze ready for production?

-Not yet, and the site says so everywhere on purpose.
-The routing core is heavily tested, but operational mileage is still limited and the configuration syntax can still change before the first release.
-The honest place for Ze today is a lab: build a route server, migrate an ExaBGP config, stand up a looking glass, run the interop labs against real FRR or BIRD, and tell us where it breaks.
-The roadmap explains what stands between here and a release you can run in anger.
+The right place for Ze today is a lab: build a route server, migrate an ExaBGP config, stand up a looking glass, run the interop labs against real FRR or BIRD, and report where it breaks.
+The roadmap explains what remains before a stable release.

 Why would I use Ze instead of BIRD, FRR, or GoBGP?